fl1ckje/GNSS-SDR-Assistant/README.md

 ```sh
 $ make && sudo make install
 ```
-Important notice: you can modify some [building configuration options] to match your SDR device.
+Important note: you can modify some [building configuration options] to match your SDR device.
 I've chosen [OsmoSDR] (HackRF One/RTL-SDR/BladeRF/LimeSDR implementation).

 3. In order to take advantage of the SIMD instruction sets present in your processor, you will need to run the profiler tools of the VOLK and VOLK_GNSSSDR libraries (these operations only need to be done once, and can take a while):
 ```sh